ppy/osu-wiki/wiki/Glossary/en.md

 EBA has two meanings:

-- Elite Beat Agents, one of the DS games which _osu!_ is based on.
+- Elite Beat Agents, one of the DS games that _osu!_ is based on.
   See [Elite Beat Agents - Wikipedia](https://en.wikipedia.org/wiki/Elite_Beat_Agents) for more details.
 - The collective term for the playable characters in that game (referring to meaning above), e.g. "The EBA" or "The Agents"